-4.3.12.
-The City of London is an expensive area to live in.
-The SHMA shows that the affordability ratio of lower quartile house prices to lower quartile earnings in 2013 was 13.44, the seventh highest in London and significantly above the national average of 6.45, or the inner London average of 10.00.
-Rental prices in the City were also significantly above the London-wide average or the average for inner London, indicating a significant problem of affordability.
+4.3.17 The City of London is an expensive area to live in.
+The SHMA ONS data shows that the affordability ratio of lower quartile house prices to lower quartile residential earnings in 2013-2016 was 13.44-17.51, above the London average of 13.32 and the England average of 6.91, the seventh highest in London and significantly above the national average of 6.45, or the inner London average of 10.00.
+The City of London SHMA shows that Rrental prices in the City were also significantly above the London-wide average or the average for inner London, indicating a significant problem of affordability.
 Overall, the SHMA suggests a need for an additional 69 affordable dwellings per year to meet affordable housing needs.